rlugojr/Documentation/content/tutorials/03_Advanced/Solid_Particle_System.md

 ```javascript
 var mesh = SPS.buildMesh(false);
 ```
-As the mesh can't be updated now, _setParticles()_ won't have any effect any longer (don't call them, you'll spare CPU).
+As the mesh can't be updated now, _setParticles()_ won't have any effect any longer (don't call it, you'll spare CPU).

 So how to set the initial particle positions, colors, uvs, scales, and so on if the mesh can't be updated ?